-Welcome to our section on saltwater fishing tips.
-In this section you’ll learn how to fish in saltwater like a professional by learning everything you need to know about saltwater fishing.
+On this page you’ll learn how to fish in saltwater like a professional.
 You don’t just get tips here, you get educated on the complete basics of saltwater fishing.
 You will start off by learning exactly what saltwater fishing is, followed up by some of the best saltwater fishing tips currently available to us.
-In addition, you’ll also get access to our list of recommended saltwater fishing tackle and additional resources of information.
-We hope you find everything you need in this section to become a successful saltwater angler.
+We hope you’ll find everything you need in this article to become a successful saltwater angler.

 - Saltwater Fishing Basics